pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_get.md

----
-# metadata #
-title:  pachctl auth get
+## pachctl auth get

-description: "Get the role bindings for a resource"
+Get the role bindings for a resource
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-  - auth-get-cluster
-  - auth-get-enterprise
-  - auth-get-repo
-cliGlossary:  a
----

 ### Synopsis